adetaylor/webkit-wiki/Safer-CPP-Guidelines.md

 **Reasoning:**

-A public `create()` factory function should be exposed to create instances of such classes to make sure that we adopt the object after construction and store it in a `Ref` / `RefPtr`.
+A public `create()` factory function should be exposed, to create instances of such classes to make sure that we adopt the object after construction and store it in a `Ref` / `RefPtr`.
 Mixing explicit memory management and ref-counting can result in use-after-free bugs.

 **Right:**
 ```cpp